List of Quiet Riot members

-The classic Metal Health lineup of Quiet Riot in 2002, left to right: Kevin DuBrow, Rudy Sarzo, Frankie Banali and Carlos Cavazo.
+Top: The classic Metal Health lineup of Quiet Riot in 2002, left to right: Kevin DuBrow, Rudy Sarzo, Frankie Banali and Carlos Cavazo.

+Bottom: The current lineup of Quiet Riot as of 2026, clockwise from top left: Sarzo, Alex Grossi, John Torra and Johnny Kelly.

 Quiet Riot is an American heavy metal band from Los Angeles, California.
 Formed in May 1975, the group originally included vocalist Kevin DuBrow, guitarist Randy Rhoads, bassist Kelly Garni and drummer Drew Forsyth.
-The current lineup features bassist Rudy Sarzo (who first joined in 1978), guitarist Alex Grossi (who joined in 2004), vocalist Jizzy Pearl (who joined in 2013, left in 2016, and returned in 2018) and drummer Johnny Kelly (who joined in 2020).
+The current lineup features bassist Rudy Sarzo (who first joined in 1978), guitarist Alex Grossi (who joined in 2004), drummer Johnny Kelly (who joined in 2020), and vocalist John Torra (who joined in 2026).

 History

 1975–1989

 Quiet Riot was formed in 1975 by vocalist Kevin DuBrow, guitarist Randy Rhoads, bassist Kelly Garni and drummer Drew Forsyth.
 Garni left in late 1978, after an altercation with DuBrow in which he reportedly almost shot the vocalist.
 He was later replaced by Rudy Sarzo, who was credited on Quiet Riot II despite not performing on the album.
 Rhoads left in late 1979, after he was hired by Ozzy Osbourne to join his solo band.
 Rhoads and DuBrow offered the guitarist position to Greg Leon, who joined early the next year alongside bassist Gary Van Dyke, and Drew Forsyth still on drums.
 The new lineup subsequently dropped the Quiet Riot moniker and briefly worked under DuBrow's name, changing personnel several times, although no new music was released except some unreleased songs that were supposed to be on a Quiet Riot III album.
 Only 1 new song, titled "Thunderbird", was performed.

 The band returned in September 1982 with DuBrow, Sarzo, guitarist Carlos Cavazo and drummer Frankie Banali.
 Sarzo would later leave in January 1985, with Chuck Wright (who had performed with the group during its tenure as "DuBrow") taking his place.
 Following several years of "outlandish and bratty behavior", DuBrow was fired from Quiet Riot in February 1987, with the remaining members of the band claiming that the vocalist "had become a very serious detriment to Quiet Riot".
 He was replaced by Rough Cutt frontman Paul Shortino, while Wright was replaced by Sean McNabb around the same time.
 Both new members performed on the band's sixth studio QR, released in October 1988.
 DuBrow sued Quiet Riot over use of the band name in 1989, leading to the group's dissolution.